 I always say that Hill is at his best in shorter form stories and this helps prove it.
 The whole comic book can be read in about an hour and it’s worth every second.

-Full Throttle is a more recent addition to Joe Hill’s library.
+Full Throttle is a somewhat more recent addition to Joe Hill’s library.

 That brings us to the absolutely phenomenal Locke & Key.
 This is one of those books that you cannot read fast enough but at the same time you never want it to be over.
 Locke & Key is about a grieving family who moves into a big spooky mansion.
 Classic.
 The youngest child, drawn to be just the cutest fucking thing, finds a magic key that does a lot more than just open doors.
 The children/teens of the family begin finding more keys which each unlock their own special supernatural power and so unravels a story that I found in equal parts astonishing, powerful, emotional, witty, and captivating.